 Guidance to central banks, finance ministries, regulators, financial institutions in developing a co-ordinated policy response, design of bank restructuring and resolution

-As a veteran European mortgage sector specialist uniquely plugged into the U.S. housing finance scene through my work with World Bank and U.S. housing finance institutions such as Fannie Mae I played both an analyst and policy co-ordinating role during the Great Financial Crisis.
+As a veteran European mortgage sector specialist uniquely plugged into the U.S. housing finance scene through my work with World Bank and U.S. housing finance institutions such as Fannie Mae I played both an analyst and policy co-ordinating role during the Global Financial Crisis.
 I had learned techniques of bank restructuring around 2000 at the Capital Markets Development Department of the World Bank, when Jonathan Fiechter of the U.S. Resolution Trust Corporation ran our neighbouring department focusing on bank restructuring and resolution in South East Asia after the Asia crisis.

 European central banks and financial regulators when the Great Financial Crisis started had insufficient housing and mortgage sector intelligence to see what was coming their way.
 I surprised German financial regulator BAFIN in July 2007 with a juicy first approximation on the likely losses incurred by Landesbanken and commercial banks through their sponsoring of Asset-Backed Commercial Paper conduits, purchasing of Collateralized Debt Obligations and similar instruments backed by U.S. mortgages.
 This came weeks after I had completed a publication on suspicious Subprime and Near-prime (Alt-A) U.S. lending practices on behalf of a German trade group of housing lenders (Verband der privaten Bausparkassen).